reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 1-) in your hicanu total merqury evaluation, in the plot \*\spectra-asm.st.png, point in the presentation: (i) where are the assembly erroneous kmers, (ii) what is the heterozygous peak, (iii) what is the homozygoys peak.
 2-) Have a look at the completeness file and write down in your presentation the kmer completness of this assembly.
-3-) Have a look at the .qv file and wirte down in your presentation what is the QV for this assembly.
+3-) Have a look at the .qv file and write down in your presentation what is the QV for this assembly.

 # Now